project-ecc/eccoin/README.md

 License
 -------

 ECC is released under the terms of the MIT license.
-See [COPYING](COPYING) for more information or see https://opensource.org/licenses/MIT.
+See [copying](copying) for more information or see https://opensource.org/licenses/MIT.

 Development Process